Washington, D.C. — The Washington, D.C. office and the district offices of

 which does not include voting representation, continues until a successor is elected

 to fill the vacant seat.
-This is the sixth vacancy to occur during the 111th Congress.
+This is the ninth vacancy to occur during the 111th Congress.

 Fourteen vacancies occurred in the 110th Congress due to resignation or death.

-The Washington office is located in 2241 Rayburn House Office Building, Washington,
+The Washington office is located in 1208 Longworth House Office Building, Washington,

-Congressional District of Florida will be delivered through the internal House mail
+Congressional District of New York will be delivered through the internal House

 Requests for further details should be directed to the Office of the Clerk (202)